sfeir-open-source/sfeir-school-playwright/docs/markdown/02-getting-started/41-quiz.md

 ## Example 2
 ## <br/>
-## Filling the login form (fields with label "E-mail" and "Password"), click on "Login" button, then redirection on home page with profile name in the heading
+## Fill the login form (fields with label "E-mail" and "Password"), click on "Login" button, then get redirected on the home page with your profile name in the heading

 Notes:
 - ask the student what do they think of this test